heythisisgordon/SyntheticErrandsScheduler-v3/docs/ux_overview.md

 - Interactive GUI for easy problem definition and result analysis
 - Real-time visualization of schedules and city layout
 - Ability to compare initial (greedy) and optimized solutions
+- Option to select between CP-SAT and VRP optimization algorithms in the GUI
 - Option to run in CLI mode for quick testing and integration into other workflows
 - Detailed output of schedules and profits
 - Centralized constants for easy configuration and maintenance